Master of Science in Telecommunication focus area in Security

 MET CS 775 Advanced Networking

-In-depth coverage of the architecture, interfaces, protocols, and technologies of high-speed broadband networks.
+In-depth coverage of the architecture, interfaces, protocols, and technologies of high- speed broadband networks.
 Topics include broadband wide-area network (WAN) technologies such as gigabit routers with IP switching, MPLS, ATM and Frame Relay; broadband LAN technologies: Fast Ethernet and Ethernet Switching, Gigabit Ethernet, and FDDI; broadband access technologies: DSL and Cable modems, as well as discussion of network performance, congestion control and traffic management, provision of different levels of quality of service (QoS),resource reservation, unicast and multicast routing, and multimedia compression and security in broadband networks.
 Students are required to complete a research project in one of the advanced Internet technologies.
-Labs on network performance analysis. [ 4 cr. ]
+Labs on network performance analysis.
+Prereq: MET CS 535; or instructor's consent. [ 4 cr. ]

 Students who have completed courses on core curriculum subjects as part of their undergraduate degree program must replace the corresponding core courses with electives.
 It is recommended that each replacement course be in the same technical area.
 Students who have work-related experience in any of the core curriculum courses may apply for a waiver by submitting appropriate documentation.
 When a course waiver is granted the student must substitute a graduate-level computer science course for the core course.

-In addition to the MS in Telecommunication core curriculum (28 credits), students pursuing a concentration in Security must take the following three required and elective courses:
+In addition to the MS in Telecommunication core curriculum (24 credits), students pursuing a concentration in Security must take the following four required and elective courses:

 Required Security Courses